digital-asset/docs.daml.com/docs/2.10.0/docs/daml-finance/reference/patterns.rst

 which contains interface definitions and is updated less frequently.

-However, you would now need a way to create equity instruments without referencing ``Daml.Finance.Instrument.Equity`` in your main Daml workflow.
+However, you would now need a way to create equity instruments without referencing ``Daml.Finance.Instrument.Equity.V1`` in your main Daml workflow.
 To do this, you can setup a Script to run during ledger initialisation that will create a :ref:`factory contract <module-daml-finance-instrument-equity-factory-96899>` and cast it to the corresponding